-An awareness of the LGPS regulations main features and requirements relating to pension scheme governance.

-An awareness of statutory and other guidance relating to pension scheme governance including statutory governance guidance, tPR Code of Practice, CIPFA/SOLACE, Scheme Advisory Board guidance and the Myners Principles.
+- the main features and requirements of the LGPS regulations relating to pension scheme governance. - statutory and other guidance relating to pension scheme governance including statutory governance guidance, tPR Code of Practice, CIPFA/SOLACE, Scheme Advisory Board guidance and the Myners Principles.